philipp-trinh/EvoecoNico/README.md

 The project implements a complete RNA-seq analysis workflow in **R**, starting from STAR/featureCounts output and ending with statistically filtered differentially expressed genes and GO term enrichment results.

-The analysis is organized as an **R Markdown notebook** and a set of reusable helper functions that handle data preprocessing, differential expression, quality control, and functional interpretation.
+The analysis is organized as **R Markdown notebooks** per species and a set of reusable helper functions that handle data preprocessing, differential expression, quality control, and functional interpretation.

 ---